-If the entity will provide both FCR-N and FCR-D, the fast ramp test with high droop should be carried out with both FCR-N and FCR-D active, while the ramp test with low droop should be carried out with only FCR-D active.
-For the test sequence when FCR-N is active, the steady state response after ramp 8 should fulfil the steady state response requirement for FCR-N, or
+If the entity will at times provide both FCR-N and FCR-D, the fast ramp test with high droop should be carried out with both FCR-N and FCR-D active, while the ramp test with low droop should be carried out with only FCR-D active.
+For the test sequence when FCR-N is active, the difference between the steady state response after ramp 6 and ramp 8 should fulfil the steady state response requirement for FCR-N with a small correction.
+General requirements related to combination of FCR-N and FCR-D are described in 3.6.1.